Past Regional Work

 From its inception, the Fraser Basin Council has supported authorities and other interests in taking an integrated approach to flood hazard management.
-In this role, we have overseen a hydraulic model of the Lower Fraser (which led to a new provincial design profile for dike construction), digital floodplain mapping, flood gauge installations, best practices for environmental protection, and a BC Flood Forum for communities to share lessons learned.
+In this role, FBC oversaw development of a hydraulic model of the Lower Fraser (which led to a new provincial design profile for dike construction), digital floodplain mapping, flood gauge installations, best practices for environmental protection, and a BC Flood Forum for communities to share lessons learned.
 For a closer look at current and past initiatives, see Flood Management.

-For 12 years FBC also helped oversee and secure funding for the Fraser River Debris Trap, which protects Lower Mainland communities from large volumes of woody debris coming downstream.
-The trap is now overseen by the Province of BC through a funding partnership with Port Metro Vancouver.
+Over the course of 12 years, FBC also helped oversee and secure funding for the Fraser River Debris Trap to protect Lower Mainland communities from large volumes of woody debris coming downstream.
+The trap is now overseen by the Province of BC through a funding partnership.

 Moving people and goods across the busy, growing Lower Mainland is more complex than ever before.
 Transportation impacts climate change, air quality, human health, economic productivity and quality of life.
 Without doubt, it’s a key sustainability issue.

 The guide is designed for manufacturers, wholesale or retail distributors and logistics companies.
-Service-based companies and institutions might also find it helpful.
-Metro Vancouver offers the guide as part of its Sustainable Regional Initiative.
+Metro Vancouver offered the guide as part of its Sustainable Regional Initiative.